Willett-Group/gtv_forecasting/README.md

 ### Setup
 1. Clone this repository to wherever you work (locally or on a server).
 2. Create a new folder within the repository called `data`.
-Then, download the datasets from [here](https://drive.google.com/drive/folders/1sjoiEn3m47XSDZbCyP4JJhPiKITdOsoV?usp=sharing) and store them in the `data` folder.
+Then, download the datasets from [here](https://drive.google.com/drive/folders/1qN2bp1_1bvH5KLOkoBrEEalDmAhIS-Xv?usp=sharing) and store them in the `data` folder.
 Keeping this structure allows the code to run smoothly.
-Note that you'll need to request permission to access the data.

 3. Install the Python dependencies in [requirements.txt](https://github.com/abbystvns/gtv_forecasting/blob/master/requirements.txt).
 You can install them by